 Key participants in JEA’s Fats, Oils and Greases (FOG) Program are the vendors that pump out and dispose of grease trap/interceptor contents.
 It is essential that waste haulers adequately maintain traps/interceptors and dispose of their contents in an acceptable manner.

-The Preferred Hauler Program (PHP) is for grease trap pump out vendors that meet certain JEA established criteria.
-FOG generators in the JEA FOG Program are encouraged to use vendors in the PHP.
-When generators use a vendor in the PHP, the hauler will assume responsibility for submitting completed pump out reports.
-Also, grease trap inspections will be focused on the haulers performance in maintaining the trap and most discrepancies could be addressed to the hauler not the generator.
+The Certified Hauler Program (CHP) is for grease trap pump-out vendors that meet certain JEA established criteria.
+FOG generators in the JEA FOG Program are encouraged to use vendors in the CHP.
+When generators use a vendor in the CHP, the hauler will assume responsibility for submitting completed pump-out reports.
+Also, grease trap inspections will be focused on the hauler's performance in maintaining the trap, and most discrepancies could be addressed to the hauler, not the generator.

-- Satisfactory results from grease traps inspections indicate acceptable pump outs.
+- Satisfactory results from grease trap inspections indicate acceptable pump-outs.

-A Preferred Hauler (PH) may assume some responsibilities from the generator.
+A Certified Hauler (CH) may assume some responsibilities from the generator.

-For generators selecting a maintenance company from the Preferred Hauler List:
+For generators selecting a maintenance company from the Certified Hauler List:

-- PH will complete and submit Pump Out Reports within 10 days of pump.
+- CH will complete and submit Pump-Out Reports within five (5) days of pump.

-- Any discrepancies found during maintenance inspections or as a result of a late or incomplete report will be handled through the PH.
+- Any discrepancies found during maintenance inspections or as a result of a late or incomplete report will be handled through the CH.

-For generators deciding to maintain their own internal grease trap or selecting a company not on the Preferred Hauler List:
+For generators deciding to maintain their own internal grease trap:

 - Maintenance inspections focus on the generator's compliance.

 - Generator is required to complete and submit Pump-Out Reports within five (5) days of pump via FOG BMP and include pictures showing the trap emptied.
 Please review the process for submitting pump-out reports (PDF download).